tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 ~~~~
    struct {
-       opaque label<0..2^8-1>;
        CipherSuite suite;
        opaque record_digest<0..2^16-1>;
        opaque encrypted_sni<0..2^16-1>;
    } EncryptedSNI;
 ~~~~

-label
-: The label associated with the SNI encryption key.

 record_digest
-: A cryptographic hash of the ESNIKeys structure from which the label and ESNI key was obtained, i.e., from "checksum" to the end of the structure.
+: A cryptographic hash of the ESNIKeys structure from which the ESNI key was obtained, i.e., from "checksum" to the end of the structure.
 This hash is computed using the hash function associated with `suite`.